gauge-sh/bridge/docs/getting-started.md

 That's it!
 You now have all the local infrastructure you need to run your django application.

 ### Deploys
-Bridge can also handle deployed configuration for your app as well!
+Bridge can handle deployed configuration for your app too!
 Simply run:
 ```bash
 bridge init render
 ```